lboloni/WaterberryFarms/README.md

 ## How to use

-* MREM is implemented in Python 3.x.
+* The Waterberry Farms benchmark is implemented in Python 3.x.
 It relies on numpy, scipy, sklearn, ipywidgets and bokeh.
-* In order to learn the operation of various components, you might want to run the Jupyter notebooks Environment, InformationModel, Robot and Policy.
-These notebooks contain the respective classes as well as sample code for testing.
+* In order to learn the operation of various components, you might want to run the Jupyter notebooks Environment-experiments, IM-experiments, Robot and Policy.
-* The corresponding Python files ```Environment.py``` etc. contain only the implementations.
-* To see a visualized scenario that integrates all the components, use the ```Informative path planning.ipynb``` notebook.